Our philosophy is 'Keep it simple. No compromise on quality.'

 The public rooms of this country house hotel reflect the building’s history from Medieval, to Georgian panelled dining room to the al fresco dining area set within a child and pet-friendly, private walled garden.

-Our kitchen team is led by our hugely talented Head Chef, Geraldine Gay.
-Prior to taking over, Geri was a key player in the development of the menu, with her creative flare for vegetarian food and a particularly deft touch with spicing.
-She loves working with breads, pastries and desserts, creating all of our tempting treats.
-She has also helped us to achieve 2 AA Rosettes and four Taste of the West Flavour Gold Awards.
-Geri (with Sous Chef, Ben Fuzzard) and her team choose to make as much in-house as possible, from breads, jams, marmalades to ice-creams, sauces and jus – making the Bridge House one of Dorset’s few gourmet hotel restaurants.
+Our kitchen team is led by our hugely talented Head Chef, Dan Viner.
+Prior to taking over, Dan was a key player in the development of the menu, with his creative flare for vegetarian food and a particularly deft touch with spicing.
+Before joining Bridge House, Dan worked for some of the South West's top restaurants, including The Driftwood Hotel's Michelin starred restarant in Cornwall.
+Dan has also helped us to maintain our 2 AA Rosettes and four Taste of the West Flavour Gold Awards.
+Dan and his team choose to make as much in-house as possible, from breads, jams, marmalades to ice-creams, sauces and jus – making the Bridge House one of Dorset’s few gourmet hotel restaurants.

 Depending on the seasons and availability of produce, our menus do vary.
 And now that summer's here our lighter, brasserie menu is available - perfect for al fresco dining on the terrace or in the Sun Room conservatory.
 We also have a wonderful Afternoon Tea Menu ideal for any season.